ansys/DevRelDocs/2024R2/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/BoundaryConditions/AcousticTransferAdmittanceMatrix.md

 <!-- !! processed by numpydoc !! -->

-<a id="AcousticTransferAdmittanceMatrix.PropertyByName"></a>
+<a id="AcousticTransferAdmittanceMatrix.PromoteToNamedSelection"></a>

-### AcousticTransferAdmittanceMatrix.PropertyByName(name: System.String)
+### AcousticTransferAdmittanceMatrix.PromoteToNamedSelection()

-Get a property by its unique name.
+Run the PromoteToNamedSelection action.

 <!-- !! processed by numpydoc !! -->